 Have you heard of Lost Quelana?
 An inhuman witch, who wanders the Poison Swamp.
 Only no one has ever seen her, so who really knows?
 But what if she is another of the Quelaag sisters?
 Our Fair Lady would be greatly comforted by her presence.

 Do you know about “Wandering Craana”?
 It is said that there is a nonhuman witch somewhere in the Poison Swamp.
 No one has seen her for certain, it is a foolish rumor, but… The person is said to be another of the Princess and Lady Craag’s sisters.
-If that is the case, she would be a comfort for the Princess, wouldn’t she…?
+If that is the case, wouldn’t she be a comfort for the Princess…?

 Quelana isn’t lost, she is in self-imposed exile to convince herself that it makes up for leaving her family to some vaguely terrible fate.
 But this wasn’t when the Bed of Chaos was first created.

 An orange ring enchanted by a witch.
 Reduces lava damage.